-This section is repealed for tax years beginning on or after January 1, 2018 because it is no longer needed.
+This section is repealed for tax years beginning on or after January 1, 2018 because it is no longer needed with the transition to apportionment by sales factor only.

 i.
 Pipeline Companies

 Receipts from transportation of a petroleum-based liquids pipeline company shall be apportioned by multiplying the income by a fraction, the numerator of which is the number of barrel miles in this State during the taxable year and the denominator of which is the total number of barrel miles everywhere during the taxable year.
 The term "barrel mile" means one barrel of liquid property transported one mile.